South Florida–UCF football rivalry: Trophy and all-sports series

 Beginning with the 2016 edition, the athletic departments of both universities announced the official recognition of the "War on I-4" rivalry trophy and all-sports series.
 The winner of the game each year takes possession of a large trophy shaped like the iconic I-4 road sign, which will be displayed on their campus for the following year.
 Including the base, the trophy measures 4 feet, 3 inches tall and weighs 160 pounds.
 The "road sign" part of the trophy detaches from the base, which has a plaque listing all the previous winners and scores.
 One side of the road sign part of the trophy reads "Tampa" and features USF's logo while the other reads "Orlando" and features UCF's logo.

 For the all-sports series, which also began in 2016, each of the 14 sports in which the Bulls and Knights compete against each other is worth six "points" and the number of points each game is worth depends on the number of regular season meetings between the teams (for example, the football game is worth six points because the teams only meet once in the regular season, but each men's basketball game is worth three points because the teams meet twice in the regular season).
 For sports like golf and cross country which do not directly compete against each other, the six points are awarded to the higher finisher at the American Athletic Conference championship.
 The team with more points at the end of the year is declared the winner and receives a trophy similar to the football one.

 Future

 With UCF set to leave the American Athletic Conference for the Big 12 Conference beginning in the 2023–24 school year, it is unclear whether the rivalry series will continue in the current format.
-It is likely that football in particular will be on hiatus until at least 2028, because that is the next year when both teams have openings in their non-conference schedules.
+It is likely that football in particular will be on hiatus until at least 2031, because that is the next year when both teams have multiple openings in their non-conference schedules, unless the two teams are selected to face each other in a bowl game or in the College Football Playoff.